meshhq/react-redux-boilerplate/README.md

 ## Functionality

 This application intentionally contains minimal functionality, as it is meant to be a starting point for a project.
-The only UI and functionality this application exposes is user registration and login, as well as CRUD for users and organizations (thse are almost exactly the same).
+The UI and functionality this application exposes is user registration and login, as well as CRUD for users and organizations (thse are almost exactly the same).

 ## Project Structure